Reviewed by Dr Abbie Lam DVM

 What are my options outside of animal rescue centres?

 Of course, there are other options available to getting a kitten or puppy beyond a rescue centre, and the decision is a personal one.
 For example, reputable, licensed breeders are always an option for getting a new pet.
 Kittens and puppies may also become available from friends or neighbours with an unwanted litter.
-In this instance, remember not to take the kitten or puppy away from their mother too early (e.g. not before 12 weeks).
+In this instance, remember not to take the kitten or puppy away from their mother too early (not before 8 weeks).
 You will also need to contact a vet to schedule a general health screening, vaccinations, parasite prevention and, when your kitten or puppy is old enough, desexing.